dmitryweiner/mini-chat-server/README.md

-# Simple chat demo server
+# Simple chat server
-It uses lowdb.js as storage engine for more simplicity.
-You can use memory instead.
+It uses lowdb.js as a storage engine for educational purposes.

 ## Technologies
 * Express.js